Economic Analysis I

 Skills:

-- Introduction to economic theory; understanding the basic principles of business and consumer behavior, the phenomenon of risk and its impact on economic behavior, understanding the principles of general equilibrium relations in a simple economy (the economy of Robinson Crusoe or the economy of a banana island).
+- Introduction to economic theory; understanding the basic principles of business and consumer behavior, the phenomenon of risk and its impact on economic behavior, understanding the principles of general equilibrium relations in a simple economy.

 Competencies: